Daniel Pearl: Abduction

 We give you one more day if America will not meet our demands we will kill Daniel.
 Then this cycle will continue and no American journalist could enter Pakistan.

 Photos of Pearl handcuffed with a gun at his head and holding up a newspaper were attached.
 The group did not respond to public pleas for release of the journalist by his editor and his wife Mariane.
 United States intelligence forces tried to track down the kidnappers.

 Death

 Nine days later, the terrorists beheaded Pearl.
 On May 16, his severed head and decomposed body were found cut into ten pieces, and buried, along with an identifying jacket, in a shallow grave at Gadap, about 30 mi north of Karachi.
 When the police found Pearl's remains three months after his murder, Abdul Sattar Edhi, a Pakistani philanthropist, collected all of the body parts and took them to the morgue.
-He helped ensure that Pearl's remains were returned to the United States, where he was later interred in the Mount Sinai Memorial Park Cemetery in Los Angeles.
+He helped ensure that Pearl's remains were returned to the United States, where he was later interred in the Mount Sinai Memorial Park in Los Angeles.